-Each surface silanol group can, in principle, coordinate two H-bond donor water molecules and one H-bond acceptor water, but the 3400 cm-1 mode attributed to the former is smaller than the 3050 cm-1 mode, possibly due to partial cancellation of signal contributions from some oppositely oriented H-bond donors.^{49, 64} The decrease in magnitude of both the negatively signed 3050 cm-1 mode and the positively signed 3400 cm-1 mode with increasing pH is consistent with silanol deprotonation (Fig. 3c, charge densities from our pH-dependent ζ potential measurements).

-Concurrently, the increase in magnitude of the positively signed mode around 3150 cm-1 with increasing pH is consistent with an increasing number of water molecules which donate H-bonds to siloxide sites.^{54, 87} However, the steep magnitude decrease at 3100 cm-1 with an increase in surface charge density is noteworthy as it reveals that the number of hydrogen-bond accepting water molecules quickly reduces as the surface is deprotonated despite the substantial amount of silanol sites that should remain even at the highest pH (80% of sites at pH 10 are still neutral SiOH groups, according to XPS data).43 Fig. 3c then suggests that the number of water molecules contributing to each population of the two types of hydrogen bond networks within the Stern layer is influenced not only by the number of sites but also interactions between the oriented water molecules and the electric field and charges within the Stern layer, which is in agreement with a very recent report on silica particles.88 At higher pH, this electric field should become increasingly repulsive to the dipole moment of water molecules oriented as hydrogen-bond acceptors with surface sites.
+Each surface silanol group can, in principle, coordinate two H-bond donor water molecules and one H-bond acceptor water, but the 3400 cm-1 mode attributed to the former is smaller than the 3050 cm-1 mode, possibly due to partial cancellation of signal contributions from some oppositely oriented H-bond donors.
+The decrease in magnitude of both the negatively signed 3050 cm-1 mode and the positively signed 3400 cm-1 mode with increasing pH is consistent with silanol deprotonation (Fig. 3c, charge densities from our pH-dependent $\zeta$ potential measurements).
+Concurrently, the increase in magnitude of the positively signed mode around 3150 cm-1 with increasing pH is consistent with an increasing number of water molecules which donate H-bonds to siloxide sites.
+However, the steep magnitude decrease at 3100 cm-1 with an increase in surface charge density is noteworthy as it reveals that the number of hydrogen-bond accepting water molecules quickly reduces as the surface is deprotonated despite the substantial amount of silanol sites that should remain even at the highest pH (80% of sites at pH 10 are still neutral SiOH groups, according to XPS data).
+Given the large number of silanol sites that are expected even at pH 10, the Stern layer $Im\chi_s^{(2)}$ spectra at high pH are surprising as they indicate that water is predominantly oriented with hydrogens towards the surface despite the large proportion of neutral silanol sites.
+Fig. 3c then suggests that the number of water molecules contributing to each population of the two types of hydrogen bond networks within the Stern layer is influenced not only by the number of sites but also interactions between the oriented water molecules and the electric field and charges within the Stern layer, which is in agreement with a very recent report on silica particles.
+We speculate whether this phenomenon is primarily due to the presence of the ions within or near the Stern layer as the ion concentration within the Stern layer is intrinsically coupled to the surface charge density via the surface potential.
+Such an ion-induced water network restructuring is supported by recent time-resolved SFG measurements at low pH and our own findings at neutral pH over a wide ionic strength range.
+Yet we caution that inferring the number density of water molecules contributing to each mode is difficult as we do not know the hyperpolarizability magnitudes or the orientation distribution of the different water populations, which adds to the complexity in interpreting these Stern layer spectra.

-The positively signed 3600 cm-1 peak, which was observed in the intensity spectra and previously assigned to either isolated silanol groups57-58 or dangling water molecules over hydrophobic sites,59-60 is present in the Stern layer spectra and remains positively signed over the entire titration (Fig. 3c).
+The positively signed 3600 cm-1 peak, which was observed in the intensity spectra and previously assigned to either isolated silanol groups66-67 or dangling water molecules over hydrophobic sites,68-69 is present in the Stern layer spectra and remains positively signed over the entire titration (Fig. 3c).
 Its pH-invariant sign is consistent with the notion that this mode originates from OH oscillators that are directed with their hydrogen pointed away from the water and into the silica.
 These are presumably SiOH groups located in water-inaccessible sub-nanosized pockets that are part of the $\chi^{(2)}$ -active interfacial region.
-Our recently published AFM scans of the fused silica used in the HD-SHG experiments (Hyperion) show an rms-roughness of 0.4 nm with height variations of up to 1 nm,81 which would be consistent with this interpretation.
+Our recently published AFM scans of the fused silica used in the HD-SHG experiments (Hyperion) show an rms-roughness of 0.4 nm with height variations of up to 1 nm, which would be consistent with this interpretation.